ghyeonkk/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: Ph.D.
-Student | Chung-Ang University
+Student at Chung-Ang University
   # url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)